Data structures#

 Depth where the measurement was taken

-All other columns contain the actual data with measurements for each layer or at each depth.
+Also the data table is not limited to the columns above and all additional columns contain the actual data with measurements for each layer or at each depth.

 # Load the Utrecht Science Park example borehole data and only assign the data.